darky2000d/OniPlayer/README.md

 1. Put `OniPlayer.exe` in any folder (e.g., `D:\MyTools`).
 2. Run it once – it will create config files in that same folder.
 3. Create a shortcut to the .exe and place it anywhere you like (desktop, start menu).
-4. Whenever you open the app, your locations and play mode are remembered.
+4. Whenever you open the app, your locations and play mode are remembered

 > The config files must stay next to the .exe.
 So don't move the .exe alone – keep the whole folder or use a shortcut.